AreaFaculty | School of Theology and Missions | Speaker's Bureau

 - Pulpit supply

-Michael Whitlock is an Assistant Professor of Theology at Truett McConnell University.
+Michael Whitlock is an Associate Professor of Theology at Truett McConnell University.
 His research interests are in Systematic and Historical Theology focusing on Sixteenth Century Anabaptism.
 His educational background includes a M.A. in Theology and a Ph.D. from Southwestern Baptist Theological Seminary in Fort Worth, Texas.

 Further, he has a passion for the local church and the text-driven preaching of Scripture.
 Dr. Whitlock has also served on three church staffs in youth ministry and seven years as a pastor in Mineral Wells, Texas.